hindu-comm/weblogs/manasataramgini/2013/08/2013-08-15_the-moment-of-silence.md

 Even as the knaves to the foolish brAhmaNa, the mlechCha-s had called out to us: “Hey Hindu why are you marching with that gun on your shoulder.
-Good apes do not march with guns but with bananas\!”
+Good apes do not march with guns but with bananas!”
 He called out again through a different interlocutor: “Hey where are you going with that gun.
 It really looks awful on you.
 Drop it, pick up that spinning wheel, and do a little Gandhi with a smart white Congress cap on your head”.
 Seeing us still marching he called again via yet another
 interlocutor: “That Hindutva style of yours looks awful.
 Throw away that gun and do a little dance to that racy Bollywood tune.”
 By then we
-thought: “Hey we must be really uncool\!”
+thought: “Hey we must be really uncool!”
 Dropping the gun and also the ammunition belt we ran to do a little jig celebrating our coming of age as a banana republic.